 This Novel Library copy of G.E.
 Gurdon’s Wings of Death is a retitled reprint version of WW1 flying ace John E. Gurdon’s Over and Above (published by Collins in 1919).
 The book has no printing date but probably 1929 (source).

 The front and back artwork on the jacket along with the painfully cheap binding is reminiscent of the Readers Library, which had been published since the mid-1920s.
 Jackets are unique to each title, and include the price (6d) on the front and back of the jacket.
 The title is blurbed on the front jacket flap, and a few dozen additional titles are listed on the rear jacket flap.
-I have seen sources listing series numbers on Novel Library books up to 146, so at least that many titles were published.
 This particular book does not seem to have a serial number (on the jacket or book).

 The front, spine and front flap of the book with its blimp attack artwork and parachuting blimp pilot.